danielscholl/docker-swarm-win/README.md

 docker swarm init --advertise-addr=10.1.0.5 --listen-addr 10.1.0.5:2377
 ```

-RDP into vm1 and execute the the following commands to join the worker to the swarm
+RDP into Worker Nodes (vm1) and execute the the following commands to join the worker to the swarm

 ```powershell
 netsh advfirewall firewall add rule name="Open Port 2377" dir=in action=allow protocol=TCP localport=2377